 The Bank has leases for the head office and branches.
-With the exception of short-term leases and leases of low-value underlying assets (refer to note 12), each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
+With the exception of short-term leases and leases of low-value underlying assets (refer to note 12) as of 31 December 2021, each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
 The Bank classifies its right-of-use assets in a consistent manner to its property and equipment (refer to note 21).